Prof. Dr. Simone M. Müller

 Monographs

-Wiring the world.
+- Wiring the world.
 The social and cultural creation of global telegraph networks.
-Columbia Studies in International and Global History, Columbia University Press, 2016.
+Columbia Studies in International and Global History, Columbia University Press, 2016. link to publisher

-The Toxic Ship.
-The Voyage of the Khian Sea and the Global Waste Trade, Weyerhaeuser Series in Environmental History, University of Washington Press, 2023 (forthcoming May 2023).
+- The Toxic Ship.
+The Voyage of the Khian Sea and the Global Waste Trade, Weyerhaeuser Series in Environmental History, University of Washington Press, 2023. link to publisher

 Editorships

-Zusammen mit May-Brith Ohman Nielsen.
+Together with May-Brith Ohman Nielsen.
 Toxic timescapes.
 Examining toxicity across time and space.
 Ohio University Press, 2022.
-Competitively selected as one of twenty books to be made open access through the platform Knowledge Unlatched and their Focus Collection 2023: Climate Change.
+Competitively selected as one of twenty books to be made open access through the platform Knowledge Unlatched and their Focus Collection 2023: Climate Change. link to publisher

 Articles and Book Chapters

-“Hidden Externalities: The Globalization of Hazardous Waste,” Business History Review 93, 1 (2019): 51-74. awarded with the Henrietta Larson Prize for best publication.
+- “Hidden Externalities: The Globalization of Hazardous Waste,” Business History Review 93, 1 (2019): 51-74. awarded with the Henrietta Larson Prize for best publication. article

-Together with David Stradling, “Water as the Ultimate Sink: Linking Fresh and Saltwater History,” International Review of Environmental History 5, 1 (2019): 23-41.
+- Together with David Stradling, “Water as the Ultimate Sink: Linking Fresh and Saltwater History,” International Review of Environmental History 5, 1 (2019): 23-41. article

-“Rettet die Erde vor den Ökonomen?
-Lawrence Summers’ Memo und der Kampf um die Deutungshoheit über den internationalen Giftmüllhandel,“ Archiv für Sozialgeschichte 56 (2017), 353-373.
+- “Rettet die Erde vor den Ökonomen?
+Lawrence Summers’ Memo und der Kampf um die Deutungshoheit über den internationalen Giftmüllhandel,“ Archiv für Sozialgeschichte 56 (2017), 353-373. article

-“A Wave of Interest and Action for Planet Earth?
-How UNEP Spoke for the Environment from Stockholm to Rio,” Heidi Tworek et al. (Eds.), International Organizations and the Media in the Nineteenth and Twentieth Centuries, (Routledge Studies in Modern History), Routledge 2018, 204-231.
+- “A Wave of Interest and Action for Planet Earth?
+How UNEP Spoke for the Environment from Stockholm to Rio,” Heidi Tworek et al. (Eds.), International Organizations and the Media in the Nineteenth and Twentieth Centuries, (Routledge Studies in Modern History), Routledge 2018, 204-231. link to publisher

 Curriculum Vitae